finos/perspective/docs/md/concepts.md

 ```

 An indexed `Table` allows for in-place _updates_ whenever a new rows shares an
-`index` values with an exisiting row, _partial updates_ when such a row leaves
+`index` values with an existing row, _partial updates_ when such a row leaves
 some column values `undefined`, and _removes_ to delete a row by `index`.

 ### `update()`